Next SGBVA Course Batch 23 will be started on

 Fortunately, remote working allows working mothers to stay productive while being available for their little ones.
 There are various job opportunities in remote working that can be tailored to a mother’s skills.
 To learn more about remote working for working mothers, check out this article!

-This article is for you who are struggling with time management so you can navigate your time and figure out priorities while taking care of yourself and your family.
+This article will provide you with a guide about time management for working moms, helping you navigate your schedule and establish priorities while taking care of yourself and your family.

 Table of Contents: